 After finishing the grand tour (emphasis on grand), we found ourselves in the closets.
-One strictly dedicated to streetwear and sneakers, while the other for his luxury pieces—everything from custom silk robes to Gucci, Balenciaga, and Saint Laurent sneakers and boots, sequin jackets (yes, multiples), velour Versace tracksuits, and even the suit he wore in his recently dropped “P.O.P.” music video.
+One strictly dedicated to streetwear and sneakers, while the other for his luxury pieces—everything from custom silk robes to Gucci, Balenciaga, and Saint Laurent sneakers and boots, sequin jackets (yes, multiples), and velour Versace tracksuits.
 Just as we finished hanging Louis Vuitton silk shirts, we found ourselves in Belly’s cozy home office, where we sat down with him and his friend-slash-designer, Fresh, who, two hours earlier, was making Belly a new custom silk robe right at the dining room table.
 We chatted with them for over an hour about, well, everything.

 Click through the below gallery to find out which one of his songs is his favorite, what Nashville has to do with “Glorious,” and get the 411 on his custom clothing.